 Some jurisdictions have significantly lower business taxes than others.
 Relocating to a state or city with lower taxes can reduce the business’s tax burden.

-For instance, Wyoming, Nevada and South Dakota have no individual or corporate income tax.
+For instance, Wyoming and South Dakota have no individual or corporate income tax.
 Alaska has no state sales tax or individual income tax.
 Montana, New Hampshire and Oregon have no sales tax.
-Other states that have a business-friendly tax regime are Tennessee, Texas and Washington.
+Other states that have a business-friendly tax regime are Tennessee, Texas, Nevada and Washington.

 These are just a few of the more widely useful business tax planning strategies.
 Businesses may also be able to save on taxes by employing family members or setting up a home office.
 Changing your tax filing status from C corporation to S corporation can avoid double taxation.
 That can also possibly open the way to a qualified business income deduction.

-- A financial advisor can offer specific advice for your situation.
-Finding the right financial advisor for business taxes doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+- A financial advisor can offer specific advice for your business’ situation.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - The complexity of business taxation means almost any business would do well to consider seeking expert advice.
 A tax accountant may charge several hundred dollars an hour for customized planning.
 However, a much less expensive, off-the-shelf tax return preparation software can run what-if scenarios for business owners interested in do-it-yourself tax planning.